antgr/Linux-System-Monitoring-Library/readme.md

 #### Simple Monitor:
-App loop through the results of linux monitor lib and prints out memory load, cpu load, network load as the following:
+Main aim of this example, is to show how to interact with the library.
+The app loops through the results of linux monitor lib and prints out memory load, cpu load, network load as the following print shows :

     memory load: 47.76% maxmemory: 16133756Kb used: 7705056Kb  Memload of this Process 6260KB
     cpu load: 50.8292% of cpu: : Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz